hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ### How do I resolve the "Failed to initialize central HHBC repository at `/var/www/.hhvm.hhbc` error"?

 Try deleting `/var/run/hhvm/hhvm.hhbc` and run your program again

+## Configuration and Deployment

+### HHVM keeps crashing.
+Why?

+There can be many reasons.
+And it is tough to diagnose that general question.
+It could be a bug in HHVM.
+It could be that you need to increase the size of your [translation cache](../configuration/ini-settings.md#jit-translation-cache-size).
+Or it could be other factors.

+The best thing to do is [file an issue](https://github.com/facebook/hhvm/issues) and at minimum give us the problem and a stack trace.
+You will get a much faster and more quality response if you also provide us as small as possible reproduction case with PHP or Hack code.